swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > data in public version control systems.
 Some institutions may provide
 > access to private version control systems, so it is worth checking
 > with your IT department.
+>
+> Additionally, be sure not to unintentionally place security
+> credentials, such as passwords and private keys, in a version control
+> system where it may be accessed by others.

 ## Manuscripts